1. What is chemotherapy?

 Primary breast cancer

-Chemotherapy may be used after surgery for primary breast cancer to reduce the risk of cancer returning or spreading.
+Chemotherapy may be used after surgery for to reduce the risk of cancer returning or spreading.
 This is called adjuvant chemotherapy.
 You may be given chemotherapy in combination with other treatments.

 Chemotherapy given before surgery is called primary or neo-adjuvant chemotherapy.